reemelfadilhassanin/alx-backend-storage/0x01-NoSQL/README.md

 ### Python Scripts

-- All files must be inter	preted/compiled on Ubuntu 18.04 LTS using Python 3 (version 3.7) and PyMongo (version 3.10).
+- All files must be interpreted/compiled on Ubuntu 18.04 LTS using Python 3 (version 3.7) and PyMongo (version 3.10).
 - Each file should end with a new line.
 - The first line should be: `#!/usr/bin/env python3`.
 - Code must follow the `pycodestyle` style (version 2.5.*).